lwaekfjlk/Tools-Note/README.md

 # Linux-Note
-Record Practical Tricks of Linux
+Record Practical Tricks of Linux learned from Jiangmin Ji in 2020.